 An exchange rate is one currency’s value measured against another currency.
 So, if the EUR/USD is 1.35, 1 EUR will buy you 1.35 USD.

-When trading forex the base currency is always quoted first.
+When spread betting or trading CFDs on the forex market, the base currency is always quoted first.
 In the case of the EUR/USD, the Euro is the base currency and the US dollar is the secondary currency (also known as the quote or counter currency).

 Similarly, when expressing the Australian dollar against the US dollar (AUD/USD), the AUD is the base currency and the USD is the counter currency.